This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 Photo credit: Kike Algarra

 The Pop-Up Farm is a small, family-run farm that hosts a number of pop-up farming festivals throughout the year, including the Sunflower Festival.
-Located on the M1 close to St Alban’s, it makes for a wonderful countryside retreat for Londoners.
+Located on the M1 close to St Alban’s, it makes for a wonderful countryside retreat for Londoners with a car.

 M1 Junction 9, St Albans AL3 8HT.
 To find out more information, visit the website here.